programmercave0/programmercave0.github.io/_posts/2018-01-23-C++: Reverse the Linked List (Iterative Method) program.md

 ---
 layout: post
-title: "Reverse the Linked List | C++ Implementation"
+title: "How to Reverse a Linked List | C++ Implementation"
 subtitle: "There are two ways to reverse a linked list, iterative method and recursive method."
 author: "Programmercave"
 header-img: "assets/reverselinkedlist.png"